Code-Institute-Submissions/onadj-electricity4you.com/README.md

 9. To install the Heroku command line on Gitpod, use the following command npm install  heroku
 10. Create a new app with apropriate title and server in Heroku.
 This creates a connection between the Gitpod/GitHub repo application and Heroku that would allow us to push our changes using Git to update the application at any given time.
 11. To login to Heroku from the CLI, use the command heroku login -i
-12. To get the application up and running a Procfile is required that istructs Heroku which file is the entry point.
+12. To get the application up and running a Procfile is required to give instruction Heroku which file is the entry point.
 Use the following command to create this: echo web: python app.py
 13. Code that is prepared to be pushed from Github to Heroku can be executed following the CLI commands: git add . git commit -m "etc message" git push, somethimes I need to login in  heroku with heroku login -i and push to heroku with  git push heroku master
 14. Now that the relevant code is pushed to Github, it can also be pushed to Heroku from the chosen branch (e.g. Master)
 15. To push to Heroku Master Branch, then simply use git push heroku master